ongardie/configs/firefox.md

 Browser Privacy > Autofill > Save and fill payment methods: no

-Browser Privacy > Autofill > Save and fill payment methods: no

 Browser Privacy > Address Bar -- Firefox Suggest > Suggestions from sponsors: no

 Permissions > Location > Settings > Block new requests asking to access your location: yes